Prince of Peace Social Ministry

 Pastoral Partners - This is a personal, spiritual relationship between a care giver and a care receiver.
 The care receiver is often experiencing some type of crisis in their lives.
 Training and support are offered to all the pastoral partners.

-Caring Connections - We meet for lunch on the fourth Wednesday of the month.
-After lunch, we visit home bound members of the congregation for a social visit and to bring them a bag of cookies.
+Caring Connections - We meet on the fourth Wednesday of the month.
+We visit home bound members of the congregation for a social visit and to bring them a bag of cookies.

-Eucharistic Ministers - The Eucharistic Ministers visit Westlake Village, Arden Courts and Sunrise Senior Living Center to conduct monthly services to the residents. .The services consist of gospel readings, prayers, a brief sermon or talk and communion.
+Communion to Care Facilities - The Eucharistic Ministers visit Westlake Village, Arden Courts and Bickford Senior Living Center to conduct monthly services to the residents. .The services consist of gospel readings, prayers, a brief sermon or talk and communion.
 Training is offered with one of the current Eucharistic Ministers.

 Blossom Hill Ministry - Blossom Hill is a home for approximately 15 severely mentally and physically challenged adults, located in Westlake.
 On the third Sunday of the month, we offer a brief service consisting of songs, prayer requests and a lesson.
 No training is needed, just a compassionate heart and a willingness to be present with the residents.